Mansithakkar06/library_management_system/README.md

 ## Running the Tests
-- To run the test cases for the Library Management System, use the following command:
+- To run the test cases for the Library Management System, use the following command in cmd:

   python -m unittest test_library.py

 ## Project Structure